jloughry/CV/README.md

 quotation marks in the PDF file copy and paste as straight quotes.
 I further caused en dashes to be replaced by a single hyphen and em dashes by two hyphens, to match traditional typewriter usage.
-The `ot1.cmap` file is written in PostScript; to override it, I simply made a copy of in the current directory and modified the copy:
+The `ot1.cmap` file is written in PostScript; to override it, I simply made a copy in the current directory and modified the copy:

 	$ diff ot1.cmap.original ot1.cmap
 	21c21